WiringPi/WiringPi-Python-Deprecated/README.md

 WiringPi: An implementation of most of the Arduino Wiring
 	functions for the Raspberry Pi

+This library is deprecated.
+WiringPi Version 2.x is here, and there's a new Python wrapper for it: https://github.com/WiringPi/WiringPi2-Python

+You can also simply: pip install wiringpi2

+Existing WiringPi-Python users are encouraged to migrate.
+The "WiringPi2" moniker was chosen for this library to avoid unexpected updates, breakage and panics!

 **Prerequisites:**

 You must have python-dev and python-setuptools installed